UX IMPROVEMENTS | ROSE ROCKET

 Created a self-sustaining backlog for the Core team

-Gave the entire company visibility into UX gaps and prioritization
+Brought company-wide visibility into UX gaps and prioritization

 Small UX gaps can erode trust - fixing them builds momentum